Physical Science and Everyday Thinking

 Physical Science and Everyday Thinking elicits student initial ideas and then provides students with opportunities to acquire evidentiary support, through hands-on activities or computer simulations, that helps them to decide, if appropriate, to develop new or modified ideas.

-Physical Science and Everyday Thinking includes a unique Learning about Learning component.
+Physical Science and Everyday Thinking includes a Unique Learning about Learning Components

 This component of Physics and Everyday Thinking is designed to help students develop an understanding of how scientists develop knowledge, how they learn science themselves, and how others (for example, either elementary school students or other college students) learn science.